mittwald/developer-portal/docs/technologies/development/ddev.md

 $ mw ddev init <app-id> --project-name <project-name>
 ```

-This command automatically configures a DDEV environment to closely match your existing mittwald app, including PHP and MySQL versions and the document root.
+This command automatically configures a DDEV environment to closely match the environment of your existing mittwald app, including PHP and MySQL versions and the document root.
 Additionally, it installs and configures the [mittwald DDEV addon][ddev-addon], which integrates seamlessly with DDEV.

 :::tip